 You can choose from three gliders to purchase; their price increases with their quality and their ability to make you fly further.
 You can also purchase rockets that give you an extra boost to your speed, though only on a temporary basis.
 Attribute upgrades can also be applied to improve the size of your launch ramp, the level air resistance encountered mid-flight, and also your acceleration.
 You must control your penguin’s mid-air balance with the left and right arrows on the keyboard, using spacebar to use your rockets if you have purchased them.

 Visually, Learn to Fly is quite attractive, with cute illustrations of the Antarctic environment and the penguin himself.
 The flight screen is also quite detailed, with a speedometer, altimeter, and other quantifying gauges allowing you to keep track of every detail of your launch, allowing you to judge when to enter into a dive with the glider and also when to pull up in order to catch more air.
-The graphics aren't hugely polished (they get a better make-over in Learn to Fly 2) , but the game has a charm that many other launch games do not.
+The graphics aren't hugely polished (they get a better make-over in www.learn2flygame.com) , but the game has a charm that many other launch games do not.

 The attempt at weaving a storyline into the action is commendable since many launch games simply have you shooting people/objects into the distance without reason.
 The graphics are simple yet visually pleasing, and the upgrades ensure that you won't be leaving Learn to Fly behind anytime soon.
 More upgrades and different levels would have been a nice inclusion, but Learn to Fly is a game that floats in above-average waters in the sea of launch games out there.